 Choosing a Funeral Director

 You may wish to appoint a funeral director (such as Poetic Endings) to take care of the person who has died and to make arrangements for the funeral.
-A funeral director will guide you through the many choices you have – from coffins to hearses, embalming and spending time with the person who has died.
+A funeral director will guide you through the many choices you have – from coffins to hearses, embalming and ceremony options.